stab3l-admin/stab3l-docs/content/docs/developer-integration.md

 Create a system that automatically acquires and manages compute resources:

-1. Monitor resource needs and available CU tokens
+1. Monitor resource needs and available sSTB tokens
-2. Automatically purchase CU tokens when needed
+2. Automatically purchase sSTB tokens when needed
-3. Redeem CU tokens and manage the provisioned resources
+3. Redeem sSTB tokens and manage the provisioned resources
 4. Scale resources up or down based on demand

 ## Best Practices